-The AD9752's digital input consists of 12 data input pins and a clock input pin.
-The 12-bit parallel data inputs follow standard positive binary coding where DB11 is the most significant bit (MSB) and DB0 is the least significant bit (LSB).
+The AD9754's digital input consists of 14 data input pins and a clock input pin.
+The 14-bit parallel data inputs follow standard positive binary coding where DB13 is the most significant bit (MSB), and DB0 is the least significant bit (LSB).
 IOUTA produces a full-scale output current when all data bits are at Logic 1.
 IOUTB produces a complementary output with the full-scale current split between the two outputs as a function of the input code.

 The digital interface is implemented using an edge-triggered master slave latch.
 The DAC output is updated following the rising edge of the clock as shown in Figure 1 and is designed to support a clock rate as high as 125 MSPS.
-The clock can be operated at any duty cycle that meets the specified latch pulsewidth.
-The setup and hold times can also be varied within the clock cycle as long as the specified minimum times are met; although the location of these transition edges may affect digital feedthrough and distortion performance.
+The clock can be operated at any duty cycle that meets the specified latch pulse width.
+The setup and hold times can also be varied within the clock cycle as long as the specified minimum times are met, although the location of these transition edges may affect digital feedthrough and distortion performance.
 Best performance is typically achieved when the input data transitions on the falling edge of a 50% duty cycle clock.

-The digital inputs are CMOS compatible with logic thresholds, $V{\text{THRESHOLD}}$ set to approximately half the digital positive supply (DVDD) or
+The digital inputs are CMOS-compatible with logic thresholds, $V{\rm THRESHOLD}$, set to approximately half the digital positive supply (DVDD) or

-$V{THRESHOLD} = DVDD/2 \ (\pm 20\%)$
+$$V{THRESHOLD} = DVDD/2 \ (\pm 20\%)$$

-The internal digital circuitry of the AD9752 is capable of operating over a digital supply range of 2.7 V to 5.5 V. As a result, the digital inputs can also accommodate TTL levels when DVDD is set to accommodate the maximum high level voltage of the TTL drivers $V{OH(MAX)}$ .
+The internal digital circuitry of the AD9754 is capable of operating over a digital supply range of 2.7 V to 5.5 V. As a result, the digital inputs can also accommodate TTL levels when DVDD is set to accommodate the maximum high level voltage of the TTL drivers $V{\rm OH(MAX)}$.
 A DVDD of 3 V to 3.3 V will typically ensure proper compatibility with most TTL logic families.
-Figure 23 shows the equivalent digital input circuit for the data and clock inputs.
-The sleep mode input is similar with the exception that it contains an active pull-down circuit, thus ensuring that the AD9752 remains enabled if this input is left disconnected.
+Figure 22 shows the equivalent digital input circuit for the data and clock inputs.
+The sleep mode input is similar with the exception that it contains an active pull-down circuit, thus ensuring that the AD9754 remains enabled if this input is left disconnected.

-Figure 23.
+Figure 22.
 Equivalent Digital Input

-Since the AD9752 is capable of being updated up to 125 MSPS, the quality of the clock and data input signals are important in achieving the optimum performance.
-The drivers of the digital data interface circuitry should be specified to meet the minimum setup and hold times of the AD9752 as well as its required min/max input logic level thresholds.
-Typically, the selection of the slowest logic family that satisfies the above conditions will result in the lowest data feedthrough and noise.
+Since the AD9754 is capable of being updated up to 125 MSPS, the quality of the clock and data input signals are important in achieving the optimum performance.
+Operating the AD9754 with reduced logic swings and a corresponding digital supply (DVDD) will result in the lowest data feedthrough and on-chip digital noise.
+The drivers of the digital data interface circuitry should be specified to meet the minimum setup and hold times of the AD9754 as well as its required min/max input logic level thresholds.

 Digital signal paths should be kept short and run lengths matched to avoid propagation delay mismatch.
-The insertion of a low value resistor network (i.e., $20 \Omega$ to $100 \Omega$ ) between the AD9752 digital inputs and driver outputs may be helpful in reducing any overshooting and ringing at the digital inputs that contribute to data feedthrough.
+The insertion of a low value resistor network (i.e., $20~\Omega$ to $100~\Omega$) between the AD9754 digital inputs and driver outputs may be helpful in reducing any overshooting and ringing at the digital inputs that contribute to data feedthrough.
 For longer run lengths and high data update rates, strip line techniques with proper termination resistors should be considered to maintain "clean" digital inputs.
-Also, operating the AD9752 with reduced logic swings and a corresponding digital supply (DVDD) will also reduce data feedthrough.

-The external clock driver circuitry should provide the AD9752 with a low jitter clock input meeting the min/max logic levels while providing fast edges.
+The external clock driver circuitry should provide the AD9754 with a low jitter clock input meeting the min/max logic levels while providing fast edges.
 Fast clock edges will help minimize any jitter that will manifest itself as phase noise on a reconstructed waveform.
 Thus, the clock input should be driven by the fastest logic family suitable for the application.